mcnusair/python-for-de-ai-tutor/README.md

 Engineers, Junior data engineers and analysts transitioning into DE who want a clear, opinionated answer to "what do I actually need to learn in Python and how much is enough?" without falling into the tutorial trap and getting stuck forever in Python.
+Some very basic programming knowledge is required.
+Basic SQL is optional for the DuckDB part.

 ## How to use it